Water Conservation

 Plant the Right Plants

-Whether you are putting in a new landscape or slowing changing the current landscaping at your home, select plants that are appropriate for your local climate conditions.
-A yard with 100 percent lawn turf area in a dry climate uses significant amounts of water.
+Whether you are putting in a new landscape or slowly changing the current landscaping at your home, select plants that are appropriate for your local climate conditions.
+A yard with a 100 percent lawn turf area in a dry climate uses significant amounts of water.
 Also, consider the trend towards xeriscaping and natural landscaping.

 Water Wisely